PuzzleFusion: Unleashing the Power of Diffusion Models for Spatial Puzzle Solving: Spatial Puzzle Solving Tasks

-\mysubsubsection{Metrics} Our quantitative evaluations use two metrics.
-The first metric is the Mean Positional Error in pixels (MPE) over the rooms.~\footnote{Shabani et al.~\cite{amin} used a more permissive metric (the availability of the ``correct" solution in the k results with a certain error-tolerance) as the task was too challenging.
-This work significantly boosts the performance and uses a standard SfM metric.} The second metric evaluates the correctness of the room connectivity in the reconstruction.
-We borrow a Graph Edit Distance (GED) metric by Nauata \etal .~\cite{housegan}, which counts the number of user edits that are necessary to fix the connectivity graph.
-We declare that two rooms are connected if the centers of the two doors (from the two rooms) are within 5 pixels.
+\mysubsubsection{Metrics} For CJP and VJP, we adopt metrics used in previous work~\cite{harel2020lazy}, namely Overlap, Precision, and Recall.
+The overlap score is the average IoU of pieces with the ground truth.
+Precision and Recall are on the connectivity of neighboring pieces.
+For RLA, we consider two metrics.
+The first metric is the Mean Positional Error in pixels (MPE) over the rooms~\cite{amin}.~\footnote{Shabani et al.~\cite{amin} used a permissive metric (the availability of the ``correct" solution in the k results with a certain error-tolerance) as the task was challenging.
+We make great improvements and use a standard metric.} The second metric evaluates the correctness of the room connectivity in the reconstruction.
+We borrow a Graph Edit Distance (GED) by Nauata \etal .~\cite{housegan}, which counts the number of user edits necessary to fix the connectivity graph.
+We declare that two rooms are connected if the door centers are within 5 pixels from the two rooms.
+Note that we have designed task-specific metrics, respecting the methodologies of existing literature while providing a thorough evaluation of our performance.

-\mysubsubsection{Coordinate scaling} Our benchmarks are constructed from the ground-truth floorplans whose scales were normalized, so that entire floorplans fit inside a $256\times 256$ square.
-This could allow cheating because the longer extent of arranged floorplans is always $255$ pixels.
-Therefore, at test time, we scale the room shapes by a random scaling factor in the range of [0.8, 1.0] for each house.